Image Name

 A: The key differences between the two lie in their corrosion‑resistance ratings, coating thickness, and service life.
 Heavy-duty anti-corrosion coatings can provide long‑term performance in highly corrosive environments, with protective capabilities far superior to those of standard anti-corrosion coatings.

-Q: Does Anhui Jindun’s heavy-duty anti-corrosion coating offer custom‑service options?
+Q: Does Anhui Jindun’s heavy-duty anti-corrosion coating offer custom‑tailored services?

 A: We support customized performance solutions for various operating conditions.
 Users can visit our official website at www.jindunpaint.com to submit specific application‑specific parameters and receive a tailored solution.